rust-lang/book/src/ch03-03-how-functions-work.md

 definitions means the compiler almost never needs you to use them elsewhere in the code to figure out what type you mean.

-When you want a function to have multiple parameters, separate the parameter declarations with commas, like this:
+When defining multiple parameters, separate the parameter declarations with commas, like this:

 <span class="filename">Filename: src/main.rs</span>